1. Medical & Health Disclaimer

 We use named, peer-reviewed formulas and publish source citations on our About page.
 Despite this, all results are statistical estimates.
 Nutrition science is a rapidly evolving field — formulas validated in one population do not always generalise perfectly to individuals from different backgrounds, body types, or health statuses.

-Calorie needs calculated using Mifflin-St Jeor × activity factor.
+Calculated using Mifflin-St Jeor × activity factor.
 Results are population averages — individual TDEE may differ by ±15% due to metabolic adaptation, NEAT variation, and muscle mass.

 BMI is a screening tool, not a diagnostic tool.
 It does not account for muscle mass, bone density, or fat distribution.
 Athletes and the elderly often receive clinically misleading BMI scores.

 Uses the US Navy circumference method.
 Accuracy is ±3–4% compared to DEXA scans.
-Less reliable for individuals with atypical fat distribution patterns or very high/low body fat levels.
+Less reliable for individuals with atypical fat distribution or very high/low body fat levels.

 Macro targets are evidence-guided starting points.
 Individuals with diabetes, kidney disease, or metabolic conditions require personalised macros from a registered dietitian.

 Therapeutic ketogenic diets for epilepsy or metabolic disease must be managed by a neurologist or metabolic dietitian.
-Our calculator is for general dietary ketosis only.
+Our calculator is for general dietary ketosis guidance only.

 One-rep max estimates using the Epley formula.
 Actual 1RM varies with technique, fatigue, and neuromuscular readiness.
 Do not attempt a 1RM lift without a qualified spotter.